Language:ENFR

 • 6:00 pm: Munch Light meal served

-• 7:00 pm: Mosey Goodbye + see you in 2025!
+• 7:00 pm: Mosey Thank You!
+See you in 2027!

 Not able to join us in person at the Main Event?
 We hope you'll register, fundraise and walk offsite with friends and family.